Xinglab/rPGA/README.md

 rPGA is a pipeline to discover  hidden  splicing  variations  by  mapping personal transcriptomes to personal genomes.
-In version 1.0.1, rPGA will also generate allele specific alignments using the "run alleles" option (see Usage).
+As of version 1.0.1, rPGA will also generate allele specific alignments using the "run alleles" option (see Usage).

 Overview